phoemur/hungarian_algorithm/README.md

 It is a port heavily based on http://csclab.murraystate.edu/~bob.pilgrim/445/munkres.html

-This version is written by Fernando B. Giannasi - feb/2018 - MIT license */
+This version is written by Fernando B. Giannasi - feb/2018